Hippolytus of Rome: Feast days

-In the Eastern Orthodox Church, the feast day of St Hippolytus falls on August 13, which is also the Apodosis of the Feast of the Transfiguration.
+In the Eastern Orthodox Church, the feast day of St Hippolytus falls on 13 August, which is also the Apodosis of the Feast of the Transfiguration.
 Because on the Apodosis the hymns of the Transfiguration are to be repeated, the feast of St. Hippolytus may be transferred to the day before or to some other convenient day.
-The Eastern Orthodox Church also celebrates the feast of "St Hippolytus Pope of Rome" on January 30, who may or may not be the same individual.
+The Eastern Orthodox Church also celebrates the feast of "St Hippolytus Pope of Rome" on 30 January, who may or may not be the same individual.

-The Roman Catholic Church celebrates St Hippolytus jointly with St Pontian on August 13.
-The feast of Saint Hippolytus formerly celebrated on 22 August as one of the companions of Saint Timotheus was a duplicate of his 13 August feast and for that reason was deleted when the General Roman Calendar was revised in 1969.
+The Catholic Church celebrates St Hippolytus jointly with St Pontian on 13 August.
+The feast of Saint Hippolytus formerly celebrated on 22 August as one of the companions of Saint Timotheus was a duplicate of his 13 August feast and for that reason was deleted when the General Roman Calendar was Mysterii Paschalis (revised in 1969).
 Earlier editions of the Roman Martyrology referred to the 22 August Hippolytus as Bishop of Porto.
 The Catholic Encyclopedia sees this as "connected with the confusion regarding the Roman presbyter resulting from the Acts of the Martyrs of Porto.
 It has not been ascertained whether the memory of the latter was localized at Porto merely in connection with the legend in Prudentius, without further foundation, or whether a person named Hippolytus was really martyred at Porto, and afterwards confounded in legend with Hippolytus of Rome."
 This opinion is shared by a Benedictine source.

 Earlier editions of the Roman Martyrology also mentioned on 30 January a Hippolytus venerated at Antioch, but the details were borrowed from the story of Hippolytus of Rome.
 Modern editions of the Martyrology omit mention of this supposed Saint Hippolytus of Antioch.